YusakuFujiii/Attacking-the-problems-of-leakage-in-CV/README.md

      - Purging is to remove from the training set all observations whose labels overlapped in time with those labels included in the test set.
      - Embargoing is to remove from the training set all features that are computed using the observations in the test set like 60-day vol.
    - What is good about it?
-     - The decrease in leakage leads to decreasing the risk false discovery.
+     - The decrease in leakage leads to decreasing the risk of false discovery.